 Encrypt or manage passwords

-For information on managing passwords see ITS Account management
+For University information on managing passwords see Account management

-For highly sensitive data, consider using a Password Manager such as LastPass and end-to-end encryption tools such as GPG.
-Contact Andre Geldenhuis, CAD Research Software Engineer for training and advice.
+For highly sensitive data, consider using a Password Managers such as LastPass and end-to-end encryption tools such as GPG.
+Contact Andre Geldenhuis, CAD Research Computing Specialist for training and advice.